 - Fees.
 Assess the types of fees.
 Choosing an online-only bank often come with no minimum balance requirements, monthly service fees, and debit card or ATM fees.

 - ATM Access.
 You’ll need to access cash so a national network of ATMs is essential.
 Determine if the online-bank offers a network of surcharge-free ATMs, ATM fee reimbursements, or both.
+Learn how to find free ATMs to use here.

 - Taking deposits.
 Most online banks will accept direct deposit, ACH, or EFT into your account.
 This makes it easy to deposit money into your online checking account.
 Make sure they offer a mobile deposit feature for checks.